rodrigo-akio/Bunch-of-Facts/README.md

 r'The scientific term for brain freeze is “sphenopalatine ganglioneuralgia”.',
 ```

-The array is then imported to `main.dart` and is used in the TextButton Material Class using StatefulWidget to generate a random number on press and update the displayed text.
+The array is imported to `main.dart` and is used in the TextButton Material Class using StatefulWidget to generate a random number and update the displayed text.

 The web app demo of this project is hosted with GitHub Pages, which can be located in the `gh-pages` branch.
 [Peanut](https://github.com/kevmoo/peanut.dart) was used to create a branch, build, and deploy the web app in the same GitHub project.